ozancanozdemir/ozancanozdemir.github.io/_pages/cv.md

 Education
 ======
-* **Doctor of Philosophy in Statistics**, GPA: 3.94 October 2020-Present Middle East Technical University
+* **Doctor of Philosophy**, November 2023-Present
+Bernoulli Institute, University of Groningen
-* **Bachelor of Science in Local Authorities**, Anadolu University, Turkey, 2020-.
+* **Bachelor of Science in Local Authorities**, Anadolu University, Turkey, 2020-2022.
 * **Master of Science in Statistics**, **Valedictorian**, GPA: 4.00 September 2017- August 2020
 Middle East Technical University
 Thesis Title: Performance Comparison of Machine Learning Methods and Traditional Time Series Methods for forecasting,Under the supervision of Yozgatlıgil C.